nivasan1/math-notes/distributed_systems.md

     - `Prop` types can only eliminate to other `Prop`s
 - Structures / records
     - Convenient means of defining `conjunctive`  types by their projections
-## Inductive Types Defined in Terms of Themselves
+## Inductive Types Defined in Terms of Themselves (Recursive Types)
 -  Consider the natural numbers

 ```
 inductive nat : Type
     | zero : nat